2025 Hawaii Suzuki Institute

 See below for more information.

-The Hawaii Suzuki Institute is designed for violin and cello students who desire a four-day intensive study of the philosophy and pedagogy of the respected Japanese educator, Dr. Shinichi Suzuki.
+The Hawaii Suzuki Institute is designed for violin, viola and cello students who desire a four-day intensive study of the philosophy and pedagogy of the respected Japanese educator, Dr. Shinichi Suzuki.
 Students of all ages and levels are welcome to attend.
 We will have classes for Twinkle through Advanced Levels.
-If your child plays viola, please contact the institute director and we may be able to accommodate your child.
 The student application deadline is May 20, 2025.
-Late applications will be accepting for an additional $50 fee, pending space available.
+Late applications will be accepted for an additional $50 fee, pending space availability.
 If your book level's slots are full, you may be assigned only group classes and receive a refund for the masterclass portion.

 Classes Offered